 The intervention was studied by researchers at Griffith University in Brisbane to see if this type of exposure to uncertainty would benefit an adolescent on the autism spectrum.

-In July 2017, a book on the venture, Sam’s Best Shot, will be published by Allen & Unwin, and an episode of the ABC TV’s Australian Story, will reveal what happened.
-There is also a blog, samandjames.life where you can check out some of the travelling highlights and photography of their journey.
-Read and watch Sam and James dealing with confusion, corruption, getting lost, impenetrable accents, sickness, injury, getting robbed and encounters with the amazing people and wildlife of Africa.
+A book, Sam's Best Shot, was published by Allen & Unwin, and an episode of ABC TV's Australian Story, My Son Sam, revealed what happened.
+Sam and James dealt with confusion, corruption, getting lost, impenetrable accents, sickness, injury, getting robbed and encounters with the amazing people and wildlife of Africa.

 Have a read of the book and a look at the episode and find out what happened to Sam.